-In the first of a short series covering random pattern skin flaps and their use in clinical practice, Christopher Thompson and Miles Bannister describe in some detail their techniques which I hope readers, especially trainees, will find helpful in their day-to-day practice, and also for any preparation for exams.
+In the first of a short series covering random pattern skin flaps and their use in clinical practice (see Part 2 here, and Part 3 here), Christopher Thompson and Miles Bannister describe in some detail their techniques which I hope readers, especially trainees, will find helpful in their day-to-day practice, and also for any preparation for exams.

 Our general principals